GeorgePaps/Blog/myBlog/content/posts/posts/Just_Write.md

 Why do that in the first place though?
 Because writing is an effective way of thinking.
-When writing your embark on a mental journey towards unexplored paths.
+When writing you embark on a mental journey towards unexplored paths.
 A journey where you both explore and expand your thoughts.
 And this is an invaluable process hardly accessible by other means.